Visiting Students' Elective Programme

 - Download and complete the application form, ensuring you specify your dates of attendance and your two speciality preferences.
 Placements may last between 2-8 weeks, must begin on a Monday, and must be in one specialty only.

-- Pay the £200 application fee via the Queen Mary online payment facility via this link: link only available when application round is open.
+- Pay the £200 application fee via the Queen Mary online payment facility via this link: payment link only available during the application round.
 DO NOT MAKE YOUR PAYMENT VIA ANY OTHER METHOD.
 Please note that this payment is not refundable if your application is unsuccessful.

 Post the application form, the receipt of payment and all the documents listed below to: